-When the leaves and temperatures begin to drop, you know fall is on its way.
+When the leaves change and the temperatures begin to drop, you know fall is here.
 Cold weather and the holidays will be here before you know it, which means now is the perfect time to make sure your home is ready.

 Follow these simple steps to help prevent unwanted surprises come winter or spring.

 Cleaning your gutters may seem like a daunting task, but it is one of the most important things you can do to prepare your home for winter.
 Clogged gutters can lead to roof damage, pest infestation, cracks in your foundation, and more.

 As you’re cleaning, keep an eye out for sagging gutters or trapped water.
 If you do notice gutter damage, be sure to perform or schedule repair right away so it doesn’t get worse as the fall and winter seasons progress.

 Having your heating systems tune-up in the fall helps you prepare for the cold season ahead and you’ll know your system is safely operating.
 Fall is the perfect time to schedule your furnace maintenance and boiler maintenance with your local HVAC company.

 A technician will come to your home and inspect your furnace’s performance and assess for potential problems.
 Addressing potential issues before you start running your system regularly can prevent catastrophic breakdowns later.

 You can also schedule plumbing maintenance this time of year, too.
 An experienced plumber will come to your home and ensure your system is in top condition.
 You should expect your plumber to do a thorough inspection of your water heater, toilets, fixtures, garbage disposal, exposed pipes, drains, and more.

 Disconnect Outdoor Hoses

 To prevent cracked pipes, make sure to disconnect your garden hoses from their faucets.
 You should also make sure the water lines to the outside faucets are turned off and drained.